 Third grade is when kids learn, or should learn, some of the most important things about the English language.
 It's when they figure out the fundamentals so they won't get laughed at later by people in board meetings or in casual conversation.
 If you don't want your kid to struggle when he or she is grown up, writing reports or sending emails (or whatever will be the main mode of communication in 20 years), you should make sure they pay attention in their third-grade grammar lessons.

 Punctuation is somehow the most clumsy and elegant thing about English.
 All those squiggly lines that mean nothing by themselves but give meaning to everything around them are tripped over constantly by otherwise intelligent adults.
 But fear not!
 Your third grader needn't face the same shame and humiliation!

 A question mark ends any sentence that asks for information, even rhetorically.

 Do you have any idea what this means?!

 The last example doubles some termination punctuation by letting the exclamation point into the mix.
-What's great about question marks and exclamation points is that they are termination punctuations only in narrative.
+What's great about question marks and exclamation points is that they are termination punctuation marks only in narrative writing.
 In dialog, on the other hand, you can stick them anywhere you want for effect.
-Different writers have different styles when it comes to authoring dialog.
+Different writers have different styles when it comes to creating dialog.
 In narration, though, an exclamation point or question mark ends a sentence.

 A period ends a thought or a statement.
 Easy, right?
 Not so fast!
 Run-on sentences are the bane of many a teacher's evenings.
 Luckily, English is like every other language in that sentences begin with a subject.
 A subject is the doer in a sentence.
 They can be I, we, they, it, or the dog, the cat, and the robot.
 A subject should always be at the start of a sentence.
 When you have a subject hanging out in the middle of a sentence, you have to make sure your clauses are in order, which means you need a comma somewhere.
 For now, in the third grade, know that a period comes after a subject accomplishes something.